dantrainor9/Disease_Prediction/README.md

 # Disease_Prediction
 This project uses data from Kaggle.
 Source: https://www.kaggle.com/kaushil268/disease-prediction-using-machine-learning.

-The goal for this project is to develop a model that can classify prognosis based on presence or absence of symptoms.
-Each column represents a symptom, each row represents a participant in the study.
+The goal for this project is to develop a model that can classify prognoses based on presence or absence of symptoms.
+Each feature column represents a symptom, each row represents a participant in the study.
 132 features were examined with 41 possible prognoses, making this a multiclass classification problem.

 ![image](https://user-images.githubusercontent.com/91214731/155022881-b789a203-d85d-4543-9a10-d998f0cb13fd.png)